 Wetlands are characterized by having hydric soils, hydrophytic plants (plants that can grow fully or partly submerged in water), and wetland hydrology.
 Land is characterized as having wetland hydrology when, under normal circumstances, the land surface is either inundated or the upper portion of the soil is saturated at a sufficient frequency and duration to create anaerobic conditions.
+To learn more about wetlands, visit the NC Division of Water Resources' Wetlands website.

-Wetlands are regulated by the NC Division of Water Resources (NCDWR) and the U.S. Army Corps of Engineers (USACE).
+Wetlands are regulated by the NC Division of Water Resources (NCDWR) and the US Army Corps of Engineers (USACE).
 The USACE determines the presence and location of wetlands that are jurisdictional under Section 404 of the Clean Water Act.
 See links below.

 During the process of development review or conducting a stream determination, the Town may note the presence of jurisdictional waters and/or wetlands on the site in question.
 Before receiving Town approval for a development project, the project must meet NC Division of Water Resources 401 Water Quality Certification and US Army Corps of Engineers 404 permit requirements for any proposed wetland and/or stream impacts.
 No disturbance of wetlands is allowed without first receiving a permit.